netscaler/netscaler-k8s-ingress-controller/docs/crds/content-routing.md

 **Attaching an HTTPRoute CRD object using labels and selector**

  You can also attach HTTPRoute objects to a Listener object by using labels and selector.
 You can specify one or more labels in the Listener CRD object.
-Any HTTPRoute objects which match the labels are automatically linked to the Listener object and the rules are created in Citrix ADC.
+Any HTTPRoute objects which match the labels are automatically linked to the Listener object and the rules are created in Netscaler.
 When you use this approach, there is no particular order of evaluation between multiple HTTPRoute objects.
 Only exception is an HTTPRoute object with a default route (a route with just a host name or a '/' path) which is evaluated as the last object.

 For example, snippet of a listener resource is as follows: